“The improvement of understanding is for two ends: first, our increase of knowledge; secondly, to enable us to deliver that knowledge to others.”

 Because of the internet and Google, information is literally at our fingertips.
 Unfortunately, we cannot understand everything that we read, especially when it comes to programming terms.
-One confusing term the programming world use is full stack development.
-Although there are tons of article explaining what full stack development is, it’s still difficult to fully understand.
-So to have a better grasp of what it means, here are 10 useful facts about full stack development:
+One confusing term the programming world use is full-stack development.
+Although there are tons of articles explaining what full-stack development is, it’s still difficult to fully understand.
+So to have a better grasp of what it means, here are 10 useful facts about full-stack development:

 What is Full-Stack Development?

-Randy Schmidt, the managing director of the Burns & McDonnell Terminals and Pipelines group, was the first to use the term full stack web developer describing Jason Tremblay, Geoffrey Grosenbach, and Tom Preston-Werner.
-He described a full stack developer as someone that does design, markup, styling, behavior, and programming.
-Since then, various programmers used the term full stack developer and gave their own definition.
+Randy Schmidt, the managing director of the Burns & McDonnell Terminals and Pipelines group, was the first to use the term full-stack web developer describing Jason Tremblay, Geoffrey Grosenbach, and Tom Preston-Werner.
+He described a full-stack developer as someone that does design, markup, styling, and behavior full-stack work/ Since then, various programmers used the term full-stack developer and have given their own definitions.

 What do you need to know to become a full-stack developer?

-A full stack developer is a person who is comfortable working in the front-end and back-end side of web development.
+A full-stack developer is a person who is comfortable working in the front-full-stack-end side of web development.
 It does not mean you have mastered everything about web development; it means that you can work on both the front-end and back-end, with minimal assistance.
-It’s no wonder that employers look for full stack developers.
-Finding a job in the tech industry can be easy if you have the skill requirement.
-The more skill you have, the more valuable you become.
+It’s no wonder that employers look for full-stack developers.

-To master the concepts of full stack development, you need to understand its technical foundations and complex frameworks.
-Spending more time to explore different programming languages can hone your skills, speed up your learning progress and solidify your reputation.
-We cannot conclude that if you spend ten years of your life studying full stack development, you’ll become a proficient full stack developer afterward.
-In reality, you can achieve the status if you absorb all you’ve learned, apply them impeccably and create your mark in the web industry through excellent works and contributions.
-Remember, time, focus, willingness to learn and perseverance matters.
+To master the concepts of full-stack development, you need to understand its technical foundations and full-stack frameworks.
+Spending more time exploring different programming languages can hone your skills, speed up exploring progress and solidify your reputation.
+We cannot conclude that if you spend ten years of your life studying full-stack development, you’ll become a proficient full-stack developer.
+In reality, you can achieve the status if you absorb all you’ve learned, apply them impeccably, and create your mark in the web industry through excellent work and contributions.
+Remember, time, focus, willingness to learn, and perseverance matter.

 Regardless of the student’s level of aptitude starting out, the success to master one or multiple programming languages depends on oneself.
 In Coding Dojo, we believe that anyone can learn to code at their own pace with the right teachers, attitude, and learning environment.